 Most of the patents asserted in the legal battles over smartphones and tablet computers don’t involve standard- essential patents.

 Samsung’s case against Apple is In the Matter of Electronic Devices, Including Wireless Communication Devices, 337-794, and Apple’s case against Samsung is In the Matter of Electronic Digital Media Devices, 337-796, both U.S. International Trade Commission (Washington).

 Eastman Kodak Co.
-(EKDKQ), which put patents up for sale at a bankruptcy auction, is consulting with creditors about retaining the patents and forming a licensing company.
+(EKDKQ:US), which put patents up for sale at a bankruptcy auction, is consulting with creditors about retaining the patents and forming a licensing company.

 Kodak has been engaged in “extensive ongoing negotiations” for a potential sale and licensing transaction, the company said in a filing Sept.
 14 in U.S. Bankruptcy Court in Manhattan.